 What Does This Mean For You?

-A lot of your classes in high school, like four years of English and math, may be chosen for you by high school requirements.
-However, you may have choice in the level of classes, as well as in areas with more options like foreign language and electives.
+A lot of your classes in high school, like four years of English and math, may be chosen for you because of your high school’s requirements.
+However, you may have a choice in the level of classes you take (such as honors courses), as well as in areas like foreign language and your electives, since schools often provide a variety of languages and classes such as music or art that you can choose from to fill those requirements.

-If you’re someone driven to take all the honors and AP classes you can, then your challenge will be to find ways to balance all your work and find time to honor your interests.
+And there's definitely some perks and drawbacks to creating your own schedule.
+For instance, if you're someone driven to take all the honors, AP, or IB classes you can in order to get into a top-tier school, then your challenge will be to find ways to balance all your work and find time to pursue your interests.
 Colleges appreciate demonstrated interest in a specific field as much as, if not more, than general well-roundedness.

+Taking advanced classes can help you boost your grades in a hurry, too.
 Remember, a 3.7 (A-) in honors classes versus a 3.7 in all college prep classes will be more competitive.
+Additionally, some schools honor your weighted GPA, which essentially gives you bonus points for tackling tough classes.
 Rather than playing it safe for an easy A, seek out a challenge in the subject(s) that call to you.

-Just like with your classes, grades, and GPA, you’ll send a record of your extracurricular activities.
-As above, let’s take a look at what you’ll send, why colleges care, and what you can do to prepare.
+Just like with your classes, grades, and GPA, you'll send a record of your extracurricular activities.
+If you're wondering about how to apply for college, you need to know that extracurriculars definitely play an important role in your college application process!
+As above, let's take a look at what you'll send, why colleges care, and what you can do to prepare.

 What Does This Mean For You?